randy-rebucas/lingkod-ph/docs/manual-payment-verification-guide.md

 ## Overview

-The manual payment verification system allows users to pay for subscriptions using local payment methods (GCash, PayMaya, Bank Transfer) and provides an admin interface for verification.
+The manual payment verification system allows users to pay for bookings using local payment methods (GCash, PayMaya, Bank Transfer) and provides an admin interface for verification.

 ## Features